-One of the best ways to do this is to cook meals at home more often.
+One of the best ways to check all those boxes?
+Cook meals at home more often.
 Reach for the foods that don't come with a long nutrition label, such as broccoli, spinach, apples, brown rice, whole grains, fresh fish, nuts, or beans.

 It all starts with what goes into your shopping cart.

-Fiber fills you up and is good for digestion, blood sugar levels, heart health, and weight management.
+Fiber fills you up and is good for digestion, blood sugar levels, heart health, and to keep weight in check.
 You'll find it in plant-based foods such as:

 - Vegetables (fresh, frozen, and canned)

 - Fruits (fresh, frozen, and canned)

 - Beans (dried, canned)

 - Edamame (soybeans, fresh or frozen)

 - Whole-grain cereal (hot and cold)